-The FY 2023/24 budget represents 182 positions.
-This is a net increase of five positions from prior year's adopted budget.
+The FY 2023/24 budget represents 202 positions.
+This is a net increase of 25 positions from prior year's adopted budget.

-A net decrease of \$110,375 from FY 2022/23 adopted budget in overall expenses.
+A net increase of \$3.29 million from FY 2022/23 adopted budget in overall expenses.

-- Salaries & Benefits - The increase is due to negotiated pay increases, along with benefit increases, for all positions affected by the minimum pay studies. - The BOS also granted a large increase the county Flex Benefit Plan to help increase costs for medical coverages. - Supplies and Services - The decrease is due to the department absorbing costs to help offset the increase in salaries and benefits and reductions in estimated revenues. - A one-time increase of \$300,000 was awarded as part of the 5-year strategic financial plan.
-The funds are being used to help implement replacement plans for vital equipment. - Other Charges - The decrease is due to the department absorbing costs to help offset the increase in salaries and benefits.
+- Salaries & Benefits - The increase is due to negotiated pay increases, along with benefit increases, for all positions affected by the minimum pay studies. - The BOS also granted a large increase the county Flex Benefit Plan to help increase costs for medical coverages. - The positions needed to open the San Jacinto Shelter. - Supplies and Services - The decrease is due to the department absorbing costs to help offset the increase in salaries and benefits and reductions in estimated revenues. - A one-time increase of \$300,000 was awarded as part of the 5-year strategic financial plan.
+The funds are being used to help implement replacement plans for vital equipment. - The increase is due to the department opening the San Jacinto shelter.